 5. Make space for a wine cellar (you know it makes sense)

-If you like to have a glass of wine when you’re doing your ironing (just the one, health and safety and all that), then you’re going to love this.
+If you like to have a glass of wine when you’re doing your ironing (just the one, health and safety and all that), then you’re going to love this utility room design idea.
 A spiral wine cellar is an entirely natural cellar that can be installed under any ground floor room and doesn’t require an existing cellar or basement.

 Built from engineered concrete, a Spiral Cellar can either be fitted cleanly into a finished room, or form part of a new house build, extension or refurbishment project.

-Is now a good time to mention our round up of the best wine fridges?
+Is now a good time to mention our round up of the best wine fridges, you know just in case this is a bit extra for you?

 6. Make your utility room part of your kitchen design